dxctechnology/dxc-prototype/bin/REBUILD.md

 Once you have deleted existing Stacks down to the point where you want to stop, you can use the appropriate MultiEnvironment's create sequence script, in this section, named:

-- irops-create-stable
+- dxcp-create-stable
-- irops-create-unstable
+- dxcp-create-unstable
-- irops-create-training
+- dxcp-create-training

 Running these scripts will sequentially run the appropriate driver scripts to create all Stacks in the correct order.